On free energy barriers in Gaussian priors and failure of cold start MCMC for high-dimensional unimodal distributions

 \subsubsection{Reducing hitting times for \texorpdfstring{$B_{s}$}{} to ones for \texorpdfstring{$\Theta_{s,\eta}$}{}}

 We now reduce part \textbf{iv)} of Theorems~\ref{a} and \ref{b}, i.e.\ bounds on the hitting time of the region $B_s$ in which the posterior contracts, to a bound for the hitting time $\tau_s$ for the annulus $\Theta_{s,\eta}$, which is controlled in Proposition \ref{hit}.
-To this end, in the case of Theorem \ref{a}, we suppose that Propositions \ref{nubd} and \ref{hit} are verified with $\nu=\sigma=1$, some $\eps>0$ and $L,s,\eta$ as in the theorem, and in the case of Theorem \ref{b}, we assume the same with choices $\nu=1$, $\sigma=N^{-b}$.
+To this end, in the case of Theorem \ref{a}, we suppose that Propositions \ref{nubd} and \ref{hit} are verified with $\nu=\sigma=1$, some $\eps>0$ and $L,s,\eta$ as in the theorem, and in the case of Theorem \ref{b}, we assume the same with choice $\sigma=N^{-b}$ and $\nu>0$ given after (\ref{bal2a}) below.
 For $c_0$ from Assumption \ref{ass:step-eta}, define the events

-We can then estimate, using Assumption \ref{ass:step-eta}, that on the frequentist event on which Proposition \ref{hit} holds (which we apply with $K= e^{(1 \wedge c_0)N/2}\le e^{N/2}$), under the probability law of the Markov chain we have
+We can then estimate, using Assumption \ref{ass:step-eta}, that on the frequentist event on which Proposition \ref{hit} holds (which we apply with $K= e^{(\nu \wedge c_0)N/2}\le e^{\nu N/2}$), under the probability law of the Markov chain we have

 where in the second inequality we have used that on the events $A_N$, the Markov chain $\vartheta_k$, when started in $\Theta_{1,\eps}$, needs to pass through $\Theta_{s,\eta}$ in order to reach $B_s$.